Tree So Tall

 Rebecca St. Pierre

-Rebecca writes, photographs nature, and creates artwork in Ontario, Canada.
-Her writing has appeared in a variety of publications, including YES Mag: The Science Magazine for Adventurous Minds and the book The Fur-Bearing Trout...and Other True Tales of Canadian Life.
-Rebecca's haiku received honourable mention in the 11th-Annual ACES Poetry Contest.
-She enjoys helping protect wild animals as a volunteer writer for a wildlife rehabilitation centre.
+Rebecca writes poetry, photographs nature, and creates artwork in Ontario, Canada.
+Her writing has appeared in a variety of publications, including The Solitary Daisy, YES Mag: The Science Magazine for Adventurous Minds, The Lit Platform, and The Fur-Bearing Trout...and Other True Tales of Canadian Life.
+She is inspired by Nature and the brilliant young people in her family.
+You will find more of Rebecca’s work at her website, WordFlightAndLight.mypixieset.com.